jacecotton/tcds-site/pages/accessibility/writing-accessible-text.md

 ### How to write alt text
 Alternative text should be a literal description of the image.
 While not overly sterilizing the tone of the text, the goal should be to convey the same _visual_ information to a visually impaired user as a sighted user would receive by looking at the image.
 In effect, the text should function as a suitable substitute to the image.

-Avoid contextual, implied, or subjective information:
+Avoid narrative information:

 > Dr. Smith giving a patient an annual checkup.

 This description leaves all visual details up to the user's imagination.

-Instead, prefer literal, objective, and visual information:
+Instead, prefer visually descriptive information:

 > Doctor applying stethoscope to patient's chest in her office.

-Note that there is a place for descriptions like the former example: [thumbnail captions](/primitives/images#thumbnail-captions).
+Note that there is a place for narrative descriptions like the former example: [thumbnail captions](/primitives/images#thumbnail-captions).
 These are marked up with `figcaption` elements, and are visibly displayed (usually beneath the image).
 Their purpose is to provide deeper meaning to the image that places it in context.
 It should be information given to all users, sighted and visually impaired alike.

 ## Further reading
 * [Lower-Literacy Users: Writing for a Broad Consumer Audience](https://www.nngroup.com/articles/writing-for-lower-literacy-users/) — Nielsen Norman Group